Diversity Equity and Inclusion Strategic Plan

 - Year 2 Update: Diversity, Equity & Inclusion Plan (PDF)

 - Original: Diversity, Equity & Inclusion Strategic Plan (PDF)

 Diversity, Equity and Inclusion (DEI) is a priority for the University, for the College and for me as we strive for excellence in all that we do.
 Research is clear that diverse groups produce better outcomes.
 Equity means everybody is treated fairly.
 An environment that is intentionally inclusive will expand opportunities for everyone.

 Our comprehensive DEI Strategic Plan, with eight specific objectives, reflects the multi-faceted approach we are taking to ensure our campus is a diverse, equitable and inclusive place.
-I am pleased to share the progress we have made to date with the Year Two Update to the strategic plan.
+I am pleased to share the progress we have made to date with the Year Three Update to the strategic plan.